cksystemsgroup/ACDC/README.md

 ## Compiling ACDC
 * Use a recent version of gcc.
 ACDC is known to work with gcc 4.6.3 on Linux x86-64
-* You need the SCons software construction tool (www.scons.org)
+* Run ./install-deps.sh to install Gyp
 * You need to put the allocator libraries in the allocators sub directory of acdc.
 Check and run the install\_allocators.sh scripts for some default allocators
-* Check src/SConscript to select the allocators you are interested in
+* To create the Makefiles run: ./build/gyp/gyp --depth=. acdc.gyp
-* run scons in the ACDC base directory
+* Build acdc with: BUILDTYPE=Release make
-* add the allocators directory to your library path, e.g., export LIBRARY\_PATH=./allocators
+* add the allocators directory to your library path, e.g., export LD\_LIBRARY\_PATH=./allocators
-* run e.g. ./build/acdc-ptmalloc2 -h for usage information
+* run e.g. LD\_PRELPOAD=./allocators/some-allocator-lib.so ./out/Release/acdc -h for usage information

 ## Running ACDC